SOC-CyberSec-Labs/Detection-Lab/README.md

   <i>Static IP configuration for Kali Linux attack machine</i>
 </div>

-*configuring static IP and Subnet of VMs*
-Next, we can configure our IP and Subnet to static.
+Next, we can configure our IP to static.
 The IP address can be whatever you prefer, as long as they are in the same subnet.

 ## Setting up Malware
 To run our exploit on the target machine, we have to disable real-time protection.